-Laws, regulations and AEP policies dictate which records must be retained, how they are managed and how long they must be kept.
-A consistent approach to content governance helps us mitigate risk.

-AEP Retention Schedule outlines how records are to be classified and handled according to the AEP Security Data Classification Guidelines.
+Laws, regulations and AEP policies dictate which records must be retained, how they are handled and how long they must be kept.
+A consistent approach to records management helps us mitigate risk.
+AEP's Records Retention Manual also outlines how records are to be classified and handled according to the AEP's Security Data Classification Guidelines.

-In addition, some records may be subject to a legal hold.
+In addition, some records may be subject to a litigation hold.
 These may include requests from a government agency, private individual, or corporation as part of a legal proceeding, or the request may be for records that are relevant to pending or anticipated litigation.
 AEP Legal will advise you on the need to preserve documents and records.
 A legal hold supersedes any retention requirement specified in our record retention policies.
 If you have questions regarding the disposition of a particular document, please contact AEP Legal.